yaskovdev/blog/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 Because they do not work fine.
 You have just been lucky so far.

-Java is very complacent.
+Java can trick you into being complacent and lazy, if you aren’t careful.
 It kindly tries to save you from extra thinking by implicitly providing default encodings and time zones whenever possible.
 It is doing you a disservice.

 The consequences of using the default time zone are considered in [a separate article]({{ site.url }}/2017/12/11/why-is-20-12-2017-12-00-not-a-moment-in-time).
 As for default encoding, there is [an awesome article by Joel Spolsky](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) to explain more.